selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/load-mnemonic-seq-overview-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/load-mnemonic-seq-overview-300.png" align="right" class="amigo">

-You will be presented with a screen containing wallet attributes, if they are as expected just press `Load Wallet` and you'll be ready to use your loaded key.
+A screen with an information box at the top shows the wallet's attributes.
+If they are as expected, press `Load Wallet` and you'll be ready to go.

 <div style="clear: both"></div>